 Training requirements include coursework and practicum experiences.
 It also culminates in high-quality research on Occupational Health & Safety (OHS) through the dissertation experience.
 The program is designed to train PhD students with scientific and statistical methods for collecting and analyzing data, eventually to understand the causes and occurrence of occupational injury and disease.
 Trainees should be prepared to contribute to improvements in worker health and safety, and support regulation and control of occupational exposures.

-Doctoral training in Occupational Epidemiology is offered at the UCLA Fielding School of Public Health with the Epidemiology department and at the UCI Program in Public Health with the Environmental and Occupational Health Sciences department.
+Doctoral training in Occupational Epidemiology is offered at the UCLA Fielding School of Public Health with the Epidemiology and Environmental Health Sciences departments, as well as at the UCI Program in Public Health with the Environmental and Occupational Health Sciences department.
 At both campuses, the departments of Epidemiology and Environmental Health Sciences collaborate closely with substantial overlap in faculty appointments.
 Together, the UCI-UCLA programs in Occupational Epidemiology encompass a wide range of applications of epidemiology in occupational health, including surveillance, etiologic research, policy evaluation, and quantitative risk assessment, as well as a focus on development of novel quantitative methods.

 This new program leverages opportunities and resources from both partner institutions to provide high level of support and research engagement for trainees in the SCERC and service to the diverse community in Southern California.